Gender and sexual violence claims

 Meet the gender and sexual violence claims team

-Melanie Jacques is an associate and chartered legal executive in the international department.
+Melanie Jacques is a senior associate in the international department.

 Sophie Turner is an associate solicitor in the international department.

-Richard Thimbleby is a solicitor in the international department.
+Richard Thimbleby is a associate solicitor in the international department.

 Gender and sexual violence cases